 The following table details the Company's expected maturity for its non-derivative financial assets.
 The table has been drawn up based on the undiscounted contractual maturities of the financial assets including interest that will be earned on those assets.
-The inclusion of information on non-derivative financial assets is necessary in order to understand the Company's liquidity risk management as the liquidity is managed on a net asset and liability basis.
+The inclusion of information on non-derivative financial assets is necessary in order to understand the Company's liquidity risk management as the liquidity of managed on a not access that illulity basis.